OPEN LETTER FROM CHIEF CHARLES SIMPSON

 UNIVERSITY POLICIES RELATED TO ALCOHOL AND DRUGS

 SAU is fully committed to achieving a drug and alcohol-free environment for its students.
-The University has a zero tolerance for illegal drugs and drug paraphernalia.
 SAU students are expected to comply with campus rules and regulations.
 Those rules prohibit the unlawful possession, use, or distribution of illicit drugs and alcohol by students on University property or as part of any SAU activities.
-Violators will be referred to the Executive Director of Enrollment and Retention Services.
+Violators will be referred to the Dean of Students and Integrity.
 For the full policies, see the SAU Student Handbook.

 CRIME PREVENTION TIPS: